The Complete Guide To Teach English in Mexico [Updated for 2023]

 There are a number of English teaching opportunities in Mexico.
 Before you choose one, it’s best to understand what may be expected, like work schedule, hours and especially workload.

 - Language Centers: Language centers have students of all ages.
 The typical schedule is early mornings and evenings, since this is generally when people have time to attend classes.
 Saturdays could also be a working day, depending on the institution.

 - Public Schools: It’s hard to generalize about the types of ESL jobs you’ll find here, but they do usually offer a bit more of a fixed schedule and salary.
-The structure of a formal public school may be best for teachers with experience creating class syllabuses and the like.
+The structure of a formal public school may be best for teachers with experience creating class syllabuses.
 This page offers a basic introduction to the public school system in Mexico.

 - Company Classes: Company classes are pretty fast-paced and consist of serious students learning English for advancement opportunities within their professions.
 This type of English teaching job is one of the higher paying positions.
 Classes are usually in the evenings or during lunch periods to accommodate the students’ schedules.